Last updated: December 14th, 2022

 But compared to kids, we grown-ups have a few more things to worry about.
 Not the least of them is staying in shape.

 Can scooting around town help you do that?
-In other words, are kick scooters good exercise?
+Or, more generally, are kick scooters good exercise?

 Kick scooters offer excellent, low-impact exercise that works all core and leg muscles at once.
 They’re also excellent cardio if you try to maintain a brisk pace and/or tackle some hills.
 On flat ground, a kick scooter burns more calories per mile than cycling and fewer calories per mile than walking.
 However, most kick scooter models should not be ridden in rain or off-road, so buy carefully if you plan to exercise in demanding conditions like those.